eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

     wget -O HelloWorldSubscriber.cpp \
         https://raw.githubusercontent.com/eProsima/Fast-RTPS-docs/master/code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp

+This is the C++ source code for the subscriber application.
-Now you have the subscriber's source code.
-The application runs a subscriber until it receives 10 samples under the topic HelloWorldTopic.
+The application runs a subscriber until it receives 10 samples under the topic `HelloWorldTopic`.
 At this point the subscriber stops.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp
     :language: C++